Diving safety: Diving beyond one's training and experience

 Recreational divers are often cautioned not to dive beyond the limits of their training and experience, as this increases the risk to the diver, and possibly also to other members of the dive team.
 Superficially this may seem logical, but it neglects to consider that formal training is focused on learning specific skills and assessment is against a minimum acceptable level of competence in those skills.
 These skills are intended to allow the diver to manage a more general range of conditions implied by the certification standard, and greater competence in the new skills is achieved by exercising those skills under a wider set of conditions than those encountered during training, which are of necessity, limited by circumstances.
-In reality, the range of diving that is considered within the limits of their training is generally defined in the training standard for each level of certification.The additional condition of being within the limits of their experience is not always specified in the same way.
+In reality, the range of diving that is considered within the limits of their training is generally defined in the training standard for each level of certification.
+The additional condition of being within the limits of their experience is not always specified in the same way.
 Some agencies will specify that the diver is certified to dive independently in conditions similar to those in which they were trained, but they do not specify how the similarity can be assessed.

 There is also the matter of how and where the skills were originally developed and honed to become the standard practice taught to the learner in formal training programmes.
-These skills did not exist before the equipment was developed which makes them useful, so the pioneers of each mode of diving had to develop them from what was preciously available, sometimes while using unfamiliar equipment, often by trial and error.
+These skills did not exist before the equipment was developed which makes them useful, so the pioneers of each mode of diving had to develop them from what was previously available, sometimes while using unfamiliar equipment, often by trial and error.
 Exploration of a place where no-one has been before, or where no-one has reported on the conditions there, is explicitly beyond the limits of a divers experience, but it is done routinely by divers who explore new dive sites.
 Most of these divers do not experience problems on most of their exploratory dives, and at the end of the dive have extended their experience.
 Those organisations which train divers at the higher levels of certification are more likely to caution divers to expand their experience gradually, making as few changes at a time as reasonably practicable, and ensuring that they remain competent at all relevant skills within the extended range as it is expanded.